gamdeeen/FawranWebService/README (1).md

 ```Git bash
      git clone https://github.com/gamdeeen/FawranWebService.git
 ```
-the project should be downloaded as maven project
+the project should be downloaded as maven project and can be run using your favorite IDE :)

 ## Used By